Who are the Institutional Holders in Kadmon Holdings Inc. (KDMN)?

 The top institutional shareholder in the company is Perceptive Advisors Llc with over 15.71 million shares valued at $65.2 million.
 The investor’s holdings represent 9.18% of the KDMN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 14.92 million shares valued at $61.93 million to account for 8.72% of the shares outstanding.
 The other top investors are State Street Corporation which holds 9.82 million shares representing 5.74% and valued at over $40.73 million, while Avidity Partners Management, LP holds 5.59% of the shares totaling 9.57 million with a market value of $39.72 million.

-Kadmon Holdings Inc. (NASDAQ: KDMN) is 10.60% higher on its value in year-to-date trading and has touched a low of $2.30 and a high of $5.73 in the current 52-week trading range.
+Kadmon Holdings Inc. (NASDAQ: KDMN) is 12.53% higher on its value in year-to-date trading and has touched a low of $2.30 and a high of $5.73 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The KDMN stock was last observed hovering at around $4.68 in the last trading session, with the day’s loss setting it -0.09% off its average median price target of $11.00 for the next 12 months.
-It is also 64.69% off the consensus price target high of $13.00 offered by 6 analysts, but current levels are 42.63% higher than the price target low of $8.00 for the same period.
+The KDMN stock was last observed hovering at around $4.61 in the last trading session, with the day’s gains setting it 0.06% off its average median price target of $11.00 for the next 12 months.
+It is also 81.32% off the consensus price target high of $25.00 offered by 6 analysts, but current levels are 41.63% higher than the price target low of $8.00 for the same period.

 Kadmon Holdings Inc. (KDMN) Analyst Forecasts